booleangabs/Probability-and-Statistics-From-Scratch/README.md

-# probstat
-Probability and Statistics from Scratch
+# Probability and Statistics from Scratch